maRce10/marce10.github.com/content/home/software.md

 +++
 # A Projects section created with the Portfolio widget.
+# This section displays posts from `content/software/`
 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = false  # This file represents a page section. active = true  # Activate this widget? true/false weight = 19  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

 title = "Software packages"
 subtitle = ""